Michel Monet: Claude Monet estate

 When Claude Monet died in 1926, as his sole heir, Michel inherited the entire estate.

 Michel never spent time in Giverny and Blanche Hoschedé Monet, his stepsister and sister-in-law, became the caretaker of the house and garden until her death in 1947.
 Louis Lebret, who had been Monet's head gardener, stayed on to help Blanche.
 After her death the garden was neglected.

 Death

-Michel Monet, a car enthusiast, died in a car crash in nearby Vernon on 3 February 1966, a few weeks before his 88th birthday.
+Michel Monet, a car enthusiast, died in a car crash in nearby Vernon on 3 February 1966, at the age of 87, a month before his 88th birthday.
 He had bequeathed the estate to the Académie des beaux-arts.
 From 1977 onwards, Gérald Van der Kemp, then curator at the Château de Versailles, played a key role in the restoration of Claude Monet's house and gardens, which had been left in a desolate state.
 In a bid to raise funds, he and his wife Florence appealed to American donors through the "Versailles Foundation-Giverny Inc."

 In 1966, Michel Monet had left to the Musée Marmottan Monet his own collection of his father's work, thus creating the world's largest collection of Monet paintings.

 Michel Monet is buried in Claude Monet's vault in the Giverny cemetery, which adjoins the village Sainte Radegonde church.